Zolyn/derive_adhoc/README.md

    The type of the field, or the toplevel type.
    This contains all necessary generics.
-   For the toplevel type it contains a path prefix iff the driver stype argument to
+   For the toplevel type it contains a path prefix iff the driver type argument to
    `derive_adhoc!{ }`
    had a path prefix.